 Horizontal separation distance is the horizontal distance from the closest point of a BMP to the feature of concern.
 The shortest horizontal distance is used in determining the separation.
 This distance does not include a mound that extends beyond the boundaries of the BMP.

-The Minnesota Department of Health, in a memo dated November 15, 2013, determined that a stormwater infiltration system was "a source of pollution or contamination that may drain into the soil".
-Consequently, a minimum 100 foot horizontal separation is REQUIRED between any infiltration BMP and a sensitive water supply well, and a 50 foot minimum horizontal separation is REQUIRED between any infiltration BMP and all other water supply wells.
+The Minnesota Department of Health (MDH), in a memo dated November 15, 2013, determined that a stormwater infiltration system was "a source of pollution or contamination that may drain into the soil".
+Consequently, a minimum 100 foot horizontal separation is REQUIRED (by MDH) between any infiltration BMP and a sensitive public water supply well, and a 50 foot minimum horizontal separation is REQUIRED between any infiltration BMP and all other public water supply wells.
 See MDH isolation distances (pollutant or contaminant that may drain into the soil), as required by Minnesota Rules Chapter 4725.
 This is to ensure there is adequate removal of pollutants before the infiltrating water reaches the drinking water well.
 The CGP prohibits infiltration in areas within a Drinking Water Supply Management Area (DWSMA) as defined in Minn.
 R. 4720.5100, subp.
 13., if the system will be located: